mg979/vim-yanktools/README.md

 ------------------------------------------------------------------------------

-As in vim-easyclip, you can configure an option to always move the cursor at the end of the pasted content:
+You can configure an option to always move the cursor at the end of the pasted
+content:

     let g:yanktools_move_cursor_after_paste = 1